almirmulahasanovic/ImdbDemoProject/Sections/SQLToCosmos.md

 2. Create transformation out of Source
 3. Load into Cosmos DB (Sink - Cosmos DB)

-Th following image shows flow as previously defined:
+The following image shows flow as previously defined:

 \
 \